How to Get Placed at Top MNCs: 6 Tips for Job Seekers with Disabilities

 Determine the prerequisites for the role by reading the job description carefully.
 Prepare several detailed responses to hypothetical questions about the post you are applying for.

 In the present situation, there is fierce competition.
 You can have an advantage over others by improving your soft skills and aptitude.

 4) Do The Research

 Do your research about the company.
 Understand their mission and workplace culture.
 Be curious because an interview is a two-way conversation.
 Questioning and discussing the same in the interview can leave a good mark.

 Having the confidence and comfort to talk about your qualifications and skills is crucial.
 You won't ever sell yourself short if you have it.

 6) Address Your Disability

 It is your prerogative to decide how much you want to talk about your disability.
 However, if there are specific requirements before you start the job, highlight them in the interview process.

-If you are a job seeker with a disability, subscribe to our weekly job alerts to receive the latest openings.
-Click here.
+Subscribe to weekly job alerts here.
 You can also email your cv at email@example.com with your industry as the subject line.

 The article is written by Niharika Agarwal with inputs from Shradha Kundra, Diversity and Inclusion Consultant at Amazon India